 Last week, the UK decided to leave the European Union after more than 40 years of membership.
 The national referendum results were 51.9% to leave, while 48.1% to stay.
 The decision was not only shocking for many people: it has also shocked the British and global economy.
-The Brexit decision has a direct impact on the economy: stock markets fall, the British banking sector has been hit, and the British pound sank 10%.
+Anyone who knows how to invest in stocks UK will tell you about the Brexit decision, and that it has a direct impact on the economy: stock markets fall, the British banking sector has been hit, and the British pound sank 10%.
 How did the British people make their decision?
 Many tools can be used to analyze situations and take decisions.
 In this article, we explore the application of one of these tools, the SWOT Analysis, to the Brexit decision.
 The final result of applying this tool do not suggest a right or wrong decision; rather, it provides an example of applying similar tools to different decision-making processes.

 The tools that will be used in this article is the SWOT Analysis tool.
 In a previous article, SWOT Analysis: Exploring Innovation and Creativity within Organizations, we described the tool as “A SWOT analysis is one of the methods that is used to evaluate strength (S), weakness (W), opportunities (O) and threats (T) involved in innovative ideas and strategies.
 It can be applied to products, services and strategies.
 Those four factors evaluate both internal and external factors related to a specific project, service or strategy.”